o2r-project/o2r-platform/README.md

 - `docker-compose.yml` starts all microservices as containers downloaded [from o2rproject on Docker Hub](https://hub.docker.com/r/o2rproject/) and mounts the client (the repository of this file) from the host into an nginx container. _The client must be build on the host!_
 - `docker-compose-local.yml` starts all microservices as containers that were build locally.
 Only useful for testing container-packaging of apps.
 The microservice image names are simply the name without leading `o2r-`, so `muncher`, `bouncer`, etc. The client is mounted from the host, see above.
 - `docker-compose-local-platformcontainer.yml` the same as the previous configuration, but the client is also started in a container based on the local image named `platform`.
-- `docker-compose-remote.yml` starts all microservices as well as the client as containers from Docker Hub.

 The configurations all use a common volume `o2r_test_storage` (with the global name `test_o2r_test_storage` because the name of the directory of this file is preprended by Docker), and a common network `o2rnet` (with the global name `test_o2rnet`).